DhairyaAPImaster/TGH-The-great-DIY-Handheld/README.md

 # Here is the other stuff that i need to make the PCB including the components that are not included in the PCBA from JLC along with the links from where i plan on buying the parts -
 # Bill of Materials (BOM) - The Great (DIY) Handheld

-This document contains the complete list of components, tools, and materials required for the Great (DIY) Handheld project.

 ## Components List

 | Name                                                              | Purpose                                                                                                                                                         |   Quantity |   Total Cost (USD) | Link                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Distributor   |